multiduplikator/mikrotik_blocklist/README.md

 cat *.out | aggregate-prefixes | sed 's/\/32$//' > blocklist.txt
 ```

-Finally, we generate mikrotik rsc version of the raw blocklist for easy importing
+Finally, we generate mikrotik rsc version of the raw blocklist for easy importing (note that we quoted the IP/CIDR, since on some mikrotiks the CIDR block will get lost otherwise)

 ```
 cat blocklist.txt | awk '{print "add list=blocklist address=\""$0"\" comment=\"blocklist\""}' > blocklist.rsc